natenka/pyneng-book-en/docs/source/book/14_regex/4_re_groups.rst

 In this example, two groups are specified:

--  the first group - any characters other than whitespaces
+-  first group - any characters other than whitespaces
--  the second group - any letter or digit (symbol ``\w``) or dot
+-  second group - any letter or digit (symbol ``\w``) or dot

 The second group could be described as the first.
-The other version is just for example.
+Other version is just for example.

-You can now access the group by number.
+You can now access a group by number.
 Group 0 is a string that corresponds to the entire template:

 .. code:: python